HorizonRDK/tros_en/docs/quick_demo/demo_render.md

 2. Confirm that the PC can access the Horizon RDK through the network.

 3. Confirm that TogetheROS.Bot has been successfully installed.

-#### X86

-1. Confirm that the X86 platform is running Ubuntu 20.04 and TogetheROS.Bot has been successfully installed.

-2. Confirm that the USB camera is connected to the USB port of the host and can be recognized normally.

 ### Usage